lefie1231/CausalInference_ML/2_BaselineModel/README.md

 ## Baseline Model Results

 ### Model Selection
-- **Baseline Model Type:** [e.g., Random Forest, Logistic Regression, Linear Regression, Naive Bayes, etc.]
-- **Rationale:** [Brief explanation of why this model was chosen as baseline]
+- **Baseline Model Type:** Among multiple potential regression models and 2 structural models, I chose the linear OLS estimation as the best baseline model.
+- **Rationale:** I calculated the mean squared error (MSE) and adjusted R² for all models, and the linear OLS model had the second-best MSE and R-squared values and is unbiased by construction.

 ### Model Performance
-- **Evaluation Metric:** [e.g., Accuracy, F1-Score, Precision, Recall, MSE, MAE, R², etc.]
+- **Evaluation Metric:** MSE and adj.
+R²
-- **Performance Score:** [e.g., 85% accuracy, F1-score of 0.78, MSE of 0.15]
+- **Performance Score:** MSE of 13.67 and adj.
+R² of -0.08
-- **Cross-Validation Score:** [Mean and standard deviation of CV scores, e.g., 0.82 ± 0.03]

 ### Evaluation Methodology
-- **Data Split:** [Train/Validation/Test split ratios, e.g., 70/15/15]
+- **Data Split:** Train/Test split at 80/20
-- **Evaluation Metrics:** [List all metrics used and justify why they are appropriate for this problem]

-### Metric Practical Relevance
-[Explain the practical relevance and business impact of each chosen evaluation metric.
-How do these metrics translate to real-world performance and decision-making?
-What do the metric values mean in the context of your specific problem domain?]
+- **Evaluation Metrics:** The MSE is useful as it measures the average squared deviation of the fitted values under the model from the actual values.
+This is very technical and shows how good the model fits the data.
+However, for the analysis it is also important to know, how much of the variation in the outcome can be explained by the variation of the variables included in the model.
+Therefore, I additionally calculated the adj.
+R², which is better for interpretation and intutitive understanding.

 ## Next Steps
 This baseline model serves as a reference point for evaluating more sophisticated models in the [Model Definition and Evaluation](../3_Model/README.md) phase.